 These are just two of the many ways that smart data analysis can make life better for animals, and ensure that more of them become beloved pets adopted into new “forever homes”.

-If you’re dreaming of making a difference with a career in data science, then HyperionDev’s Introduction to Data Science online course is just the place to get started.
+If you’re dreaming of making a difference with a career in data science, then HyperionDev’s online Data Science Bootcamp is just the place to get started.
+You can also trial this course for free.
 Register today to begin learning about the true value of understanding and analysing data.